Mahmud-CH/usingMultipleFilesCpp/README.txt

 Note:
-I could not make it so that it works without me having to enter the files every time it didn't work
+I could not make it so that it works without me having to enter the files every time

 this is what i tried:
 "${workspaceFolder}\\*.cpp", "${workspaceFolder}\\**.cpp",and